Rmax5/Sales_Analaysis_and_Prediction/README.md

 ## Project Overview

-This project analyzes chocolate sales data to identify sales, revenue, profitability, product, customer and store-level trends.
+This project presents an end-to-end analysis of chocolate sales data using SQL, Python, Power BI and Machine Learning.

-The project combines SQL analysis, Python data analysis, Power BI visualization and machine learning to build an end-to-end sales analytics and profit prediction project.

-## Objectives

-- Analyze overall sales and profitability
-- Identify high-performing products and brands
-- Analyze store and geographic performance
-- Compare monthly and yearly sales trends
-- Analyze weekday and weekend sales
-- Analyze customer loyalty behavior
-- Build an interactive Power BI dashboard
-- Predict profit using machine learning
+The objective is to analyze sales, revenue and profit performance, identify important business trends, build an interactive Power BI dashboard, and predict profit using a Random Forest regression model.

 ## Tools and Technologies